gsuuon/model.nvim/README.md

 Run a chat buffer
 - `:Mchat` — Request the assistant response in a chat buffer.
 You can save an `mchat` buffer as `my_conversation.mchat`, reload it later and run `:Mchat` with your next message to continue where you left off.
 You'll need to have the same ChatPrompt configured in setup.

+#### Utility
+Yank a file or range with filename and diagnostics
+- `:Myank` — in normal mode, yanks the entire file and diagnostics to the default register.
+In visual, yanks the given lines and diagnostics within the selected region.
+Can provide an argument to yank to a different register.
+Use `:Myank` then `p` to quickly add some context into a chat.

 ##### Telescope extension
 If you use [telescope](https://github.com/nvim-telescope/telescope.nvim), mchat buffers can be browsed with `:Telescope model mchat`.